kdeath83/ai-dlc-governance-orchestrator/README.md

 ## Rationale

-This project implements the AI-DLC methodology described in the AWS blog post *"AI-Driven Development Lifecycle for Financial Services"* by Silvia Prieto, Jean-Francois Landreau, and Richard Caven (26 May 2026).
+This project implements the AI-DLC methodology described in the AWS blog post *"AI-Driven Development Lifecycle for Financial Services"* by Silvia Prieto, Jean-Francois Landreau, and Richard Caven (26 May 2026) - https://aws.amazon.com/blogs/industries/ai-driven-development-lifecycle-for-financial-services/

-Regulated industries cannot rely on fully autonomous AI development or simple AI-assisted autocomplete.
+At the moement, regulated industries cannot rely on fully autonomous AI development or simple AI-assisted autocomplete.
 AI-DLC requires a middle path: AI agents orchestrate the development process while humans retain oversight, decision-making authority, and accountability.
 This orchestrator provides the tooling layer that makes that middle path enforceable.

 ## What It Does